vdcloudcraft/fail2ban-geo-exporter/README.md

 Default labels are: `jail` and `ip` with their respective values.

 More labels can be provided by enabling geoIP annotation.
 At this point, the maxmind provider adds `city`, `latitude`, and `longitude` in addition the default labels.

+If you enable grouping in the `conf.yml`, you will instead receive two sets of metrics and no more data about single IPs.
+Instead you get a gauge `fail2ban_location` which counts the number of banned IPs per location.
+The labels are the same as above, just without `jail` and `ip`.

+The second metric is `fail2ban_jailed_ips` which is a gauge, that displays all currently banned IPs per jail. `jail` is the only label in this metric.

+It's highly recommended to enable grouping, in order to reduce the cardinality of your labels.

 A small guide to creating your own geoIP provider can be found in the [Extensibility](#Extensibility) section of this README.